aabbtree77/atmega8-ssd1306-ds18b20-dht22/README.md

 # Non-Blocking Code

 This is a custom (manually soldered) ATmega8 board setup with **nonblocking code** to test common sensors DS18B20 and DHT11/22 with a 128x64 pixel SSD1306 OLED display.
-The latter provides 8 lines of text, each with 21 symbol.
+The latter provides 8 lines of text, each with 21 symbols.

 This code might save someone time in finding the correct libs and fitting everything into 5-6KB.
-Notice that many sensor libs use direct datasheet codes which are only preliminary guidelines as they are blocking and often deadlocking.
+Notice that many sensor libs use direct datasheet demo codes which may block the rest of the code execution or even get stuck in an infinite loop.
 Beware of any sensor code with "while(something)" that does not bail out after a fixed number of retries.

 <table>
 <tr>